johnmanko/soup-to-nuts/cluster-config/README.md

 Gateway API are common to all installation, so once you have your cluster type selected and installed, be sure to install the following CRDs.

+See Cilium [docs](https://docs.cilium.io/en/latest/network/servicemesh/gateway-api/gateway-api/) for specific CRDs required, but generally the following should work.

 Use the provided script:

 ```shell